First Opium War: Central China

-Following their withdrawal from Canton, the British relocated the expeditionary force to Hong Kong.
+Following their withdrawal from Guangzhou, the British relocated the expeditionary force to Hong Kong.
 Just as with the Chinese commanders, the British leaders debated how the war should be continued.
 Elliot wanted to cease military operations and reopen trade, while Major General Gough wanted to capture the city of Amoy and blockade the Yangtze River.
 In July, a typhoon struck Hong Kong, damaging British ships in the harbour and destroying some of the facilities the expedition was building on the island.
 The situation changed when, on 29 July, Elliot was informed that he had been replaced as Superintendent by Henry Pottinger, who arrived in Hong Kong on 10 August to begin his administration.
-Pottinger wanted to negotiate terms with the Qing for the entire country of China, rather than just the Pearl River, and so he turned away Chinese envoys from Canton and gave permission for the expeditionary force to proceed with its war plans.
-Admiral Sir William Parker also arrived in Hong Kong to replace Humphrey Fleming Senhouse (who had died of a fever on 29 June) as the commander of the British naval forces in China.
+Pottinger wanted to negotiate terms with the Qing for the entire country of China, rather than just the Pearl River, and so he turned away Chinese envoys from Guangzhou and gave permission for the expeditionary force to proceed with its war plans.
+Admiral William Parker, 1st Baronet of Shenstone also arrived in Hong Kong to replace Humphrey Fleming Senhouse (who had died of a fever on 29 June) as the commander of the British naval forces in China.
 It was agreed by the British commanders that combat operations should be moved north to put pressure on Peking, and on 21 August the fleet sailed for Amoy.
 On 25 August, the British fleet entered the Jiulong River estuary and arrived at Amoy.
 The city was prepared for a naval assault, as Qing military engineers had built several artillery batteries into the granite cliffs overlooking the river.
 A purely naval assault was considered too risky by Parker, prompting Gough to order a combined naval and ground attack on the defences.
-On 26 August British marines and regular infantry (under the covering fire of the Royal Navy) flanked and destroyed the Chinese defences guarding the river.
-Several large British ships failed to destroy the largest of the Chinese batteries (which withstood over 12,000 cannonballs being fired at it), so the position was scaled and captured by the British infantry.
+On 26 August British marines and regular infantry under the covering fire of the Royal Navy flanked and destroyed the Chinese defences guarding the river.
+Several large British ships failed to destroy the largest of the Chinese batteries, which withstood over 12,000 cannonballs being fired at it, so the position was scaled and captured by the British infantry.
 The city of Amoy was abandoned on 27 August, and British soldiers entered the inner town where they blew up the citadel's powder magazine.
 26 Chinese junks and 128 cannons were captured, with the captured guns being thrown into the river by the British.
 As Lord Palmerston wanted Amoy to become an international trade port at the end of the war, Gough ordered that no looting be tolerated and had officers enforce the death penalty for anyone found to be plundering.
 However, many Chinese merchants refused to ask for British protection out of fear of being branded as traitors to the Qing dynasty.
 The British withdrew to an island on the river, where they established a small garrison and blockaded the Jiulong River.
 With the city empty of any army, peasants, criminals, and deserters looted the town.
 The Qing army retook the city and restored order several days later, after which the city governor declared that a victory had been won and 5 British ships sunk.